 Only 33% of the companies that use customer segmentation say they find it significantly impactful.
-Customer segmentation has always been important, but now that personalization and customer experience are factors that determine a business’ success, effective segmentation is even more important.
+Customer segmentation, types of buyers, has always been important, but now that personalization and customer experience are factors that determine a business’ success, effective segmentation is even more important.

 Traditionally, most marketers use six primary types of behavioral segmentation.